- Apply nowThe program starts once a year

 The program doesn’t seem to be a good match for you.
 Depending on when you applied, this could mean 2 things.
 You're advised not to enroll in Chemistry.
 Or you're excluded from enrolling in this program.

 Contact ASK HAN on +31 24 353 05 00 or by email: Ask@HAN.nl.

 Apply in 7 steps

-Are you ready to enroll in Chemistry at HAN?
+Are you ready to enroll in Chemistry?
 Here we guide you through the 7 steps of the application process.

 Do you meet the admission criteria?
 Then you can apply.

 Read the Step-by-step guide to Studielink (in PDF).

 - After you apply in Studielink, you'll receive an email from HAN confirming your application.
 This email will be sent to the email address you entered in Studielink.Haven't received the email?
 Also not in your junk folder?
 Contact us so we can work out what's wrong.